InfiniteGwei/node/README.md

 export CONDUIT_NETWORK=mode-mainnet-0
 ```

 Note: The external nodes feature must be enabled on the network for this to work.
 For the public networks above this is already set.
+For any other network/private networks this is currently disabled by default.
+We're adding the ability to enable this feature in future releases!

 2. Download the required network configuration with: